 The PIP approach is an inclusive bottom-up approach that engages people in environmental stewardship and sustainable change.
 In East Africa, it has motivated thousands of farmers to tackle land degradation and invest in their land.
-Based on their PIP, the households’ Integrated Farm Plan, these farmer families become actors of change, determent to make their vision become reality: a more resilient farm as the foundation for a more sustainable future.
+Based on their PIP, the households’ Participatory Integrated Plan, these farmer families become actors of change, determent to make their vision become reality: a more resilient farm as the foundation for a more sustainable future.

 PIP key lessons

 - Empowering people is essential: facilitate people to become actors of change, by enhancing their intrinsic motivation, building on local capacities, and by not using incentives.

 - Development starts at household level: facilitate households to visualise their vision in a plan, and foster concrete joint action by capacity building and gender equality.

 - Tangible improvements are key: focus on achievable goals that generate short-term visible impact, based on better planning, integration of practices, and good land stewardship.

 - Mobilising people creates impetus: stimulate farmer-to-farmer exchanges to mobilise whole villages, and enhance collaboration, social cohesion and trust.

 - Impact requires institutional engagement: train staff of (implementing) organisations and (local) authorities in PIP principles, to provide enabling conditions for scaling and impact.